 The semiconductor industry is intensely competitive and is characterized by price erosion, rapid technological change, and design and other technological obsolescence.
 We compete with domestic and international semiconductor companies, many of which have substantially greater financial and other resources with which to pursue engineering, manufacturing, marketing and distribution of their products.
-Some of these competitors include: Texas Instruments, National Semiconductor, Linear Technology, Maxim Integrated Products, Advanced Analogic Technologies, and Monolithic Power Systems, with respect to our power management products; and ST Microelectronics N.V., NXP, ON Semiconductor, Protek and Infineon, with respect to our protection products.
-Our primary competitors with respect to our advanced communications and sensing products are Silicon Laboratories, IDT, Zarlink Semiconductor, and Micrel Semiconductor; and with respect to our transport and datacom products, our primary competitors are Core Optics, Inphi and internal solutions; Our primary competitors with respect to our microwave and high-reliability products include Microsemi Corporation, Hittite Microwave Corporation and L3 Communications.
+Some of these competitors include: Texas Instruments Inc., National Semiconductor Corporation, Linear Technology Corporation, Maxim Integrated Products Inc., Advanced Analogic Technologies Inc., and Monolithic Power Systems Inc., with respect to our power management products; and STMicroelectronics N.V., NXP Semiconductors N.V., ON Semiconductor Corporation, Protek Devices and Infineon Technologies AG, with respect to our protection products.
+Our primary competitors with respect to our advanced communications and sensing products are Silicon Laboratories, Integrated Device Technology Inc., Zarlink Semiconductor Inc., and Micrel Inc., Broadcom Corporation, Hittite Microwave Corporation and L3 Communications Holdings Inc., and gallium arsenide product manufacturers.

 We expect continued competition from existing competitors as well as competition from new entrants in the semiconductor market.
 Our ability to compete successfully in the rapidly evolving area of integrated circuit technology depends on several factors, including:

-- success in designing and manufacturing new products that implement new technologies; - protection of our processes, trade secrets and know-how; - · maintaining high product quality and reliability; - pricing policies of our competitors; - performance of competitors' products; - ability to deliver in large volume on a timely basis;

-- marketing, manufacturing and distribution capability; and - · financial strength.
+- success in designing and manufacturing new products that implement new technologies; - protection of our processes, trade secrets and know-how; - maintaining high product quality and reliability; - pricing policies of our competitors; - performance of competitors' products; - ability to deliver in large volume on a timely basis; - · marketing, manufacturing and distribution capability; and - financial strength.

-To the extent that our products achieve market success, competitors typically seek to offer competitive products or lower prices; If they are successful, they could harm our business.
+To the extent that our products achieve market success, competitors typically seek to offer competitive products or lower prices; if they are successful, they could harm our business.